heathprovost/nawsso/README.md

 specified accounts are not configured in them).

 Nawsso will automatically load `nawsso.config.json` if it exists in the folder it is run in as long as you do no pass in a profile or starturl.
 Simply run `nawsso` (or you can force a new login using `nawsso --force`).
+You can also instruct nawsso to load from a specific config file by providing a path using the `--config` argument.
-This file should conform to the following interface.
+The nawsso config file should conform to the following interface.

 - NawssoConfig interface
 ```typescript